mayfan/maynara.com/src/pages/index.md

       - content: '![May - UX/Product Designer](/img/may.png)'
       - content: >-
-          **Everyone has a story to tell and here is why design and I go well together.** I'm May, a passionate product designer based in London with over nine years’ experience in the Creative Industry.
+          **Everyone has a story to tell and here is why design and I go well together.** I'm May, a passionate Product Designer based in London with over nine years’ experience in the Creative Industry.
 Prior to my Product Design career, I worked as a Project Manager across broadcast, digital & print.